AdaCore/spark2014/lrm/source/subprograms.rst

 The implementation of a subprogram body must be consistent with its Global Aspect.

+.. centered:: **Syntax**

+No extra syntax is associated with Global aspects on subprogram bodies.

+.. centered:: **Legality Rules**

+No extra legality rules are associated with Global aspects on subprogram bodies.

+.. centered:: **Static Semantics**

+No extra static semantics are associated with Global aspects on subprogram bodies.

+.. centered:: **Dynamic Semantics**

+No extra dynamic semantics are associated with Global aspects on subprogram bodies.

 .. centered:: **Verification Rules**

 #.
 A ``global_item`` shall occur in a Global aspect of a subprogram if and